 What does the Representative Body do?

 The Representative Body is responsible for looking after the assets of the Church in Wales to ensure that resources are available for the benefit of the whole Church.
-The buildings it owns enable church members to meet together for worship and other occasions and provide housing the Church’s clergy.
+The buildings it owns enable church members to meet together for worship and other occasions and provide housing for the Church’s clergy.
 The income from the investments it holds is used to provide grants to support the work of the Church in each diocese, and to pay towards clergy pensions.

 The Representative Body itself meets three times a year, and once with the Bishops and diocesan representatives.
 Much of its detailed work is carried out by a number of committees, in areas such as investment, property, and human resources.